 ‘‘The camera is a bridge that connects two worlds.’’

-Tuition & Mentoring for Enthusiastic & Aspiring Professional Nature Photographers to Create Art Instead of Photographs
+Tuition & Mentoring for Enthusiastic & Aspiring Professional Landscape Photographers to Create Art Instead of Photographs

 Transition from ‘Capturing’ Photographs to Creating Soulful, Storytelling Art Through Transformative One-to-One Photography Tuition and Mentoring